bfok123/Capstone-Project/Blogs/Blog3.md

 **Related Work:**

-Tutorial for a similar project: [Article](https://towardsdatascience.com/how-to-build-and-deploy-a-lyrics-generation-model-framework-agnostic-589f3026fd53)
+Tutorial for a similar project: [Article](https://towardsdatascience.com/how-to-build-and-deploy-a-lyrics-generation-model-framework-agnostic-589f3026fd53) This article goes through the high level steps of building a text generation model with suggestions on how to incorporate song lyrics in the model.

 Chinese poetry generation with planning based neural network: [Paper](https://arxiv.org/pdf/1610.09889.pdf)